tbaptistal/MORPHE2US/docs/4_building_a_model.md

 ## 🔍 Step 4: Verify and Validate

-Before running your model in **SpineToolbox**, it is crucial to **verify and validate** the imported data to ensure accuracy and completeness.
+Before running your model in **Spine Toolbox**, it is crucial to **verify and validate** the imported data to ensure accuracy and completeness.

 ---